httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

-If the HTTP response contains a "Content-Dictionary" response header with the hash of a dictionary that the client does not have available then the client MUST NOT attempt to decode or use the HTTP response.
+If the HTTP response contains a "Content-Dictionary" response header with the hash of a dictionary that the client does not have available then the client cannot decode or use the HTTP response.

 Its syntax is defined by the following {{ABNF}}: